Getting Started: Answers to Our Most Popular Dedicated Server Questions

 There are many ways in which viruses can be spread, two of which are most common.

 In some cases, viruses are spread from a colleague’s infected computer to yours.
-What happens when a computer becomes infected is that the virus will send itself in an email message attachment to everyone in the infected computer’s address book, so it looks like it was sent by the recipient when in reality, the recipient had no idea that it was sent.
+One thing that can happen when a computer becomes infected is that the virus will send itself in an email message attachment to everyone in the infected computer’s address book, so it looks like it was sent by the recipient when in reality, the recipient had no idea that it was sent.

 In other cases, viruses are spread from an infected server that is faking or spoofing email addresses.
 These viruses look like they come from a colleague’s email address but did not originate from the recipient or recipient’s email service.
 You can view the actual originating server’s IP address and other information by looking at the header of the message.
 You can view the header of the message in Outlook by opening up OPTIONS in the reading window.
 This can be useful in case a server block needs to be used in content filtering.